gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ![Install the GDB Hardware]({{ site.baseurl }}/assets/images/2013/10/GDB_Hardware_Install.png)

-Note: Attempts to install the GNU MCU Eclipse plug-ins off-line without having the **C/C++ GDB Hardware Debugging** installed fails with an error related to installing the `ilg.gnuarmeclipse.debug.gdbjtag.jlink.feature.group` and other debugging features.
+Note: Attempts to install the GNU MCU Eclipse plug-ins off-line without having the **C/C++ GDB Hardware Debugging** installed fails with an error related to installing the `ilg.gnumcueclipse.debug.gdbjtag.jlink.feature.group` and other debugging features.

 On-line install do not have this problem since the Eclipse automatically downloads the C/C++ GDB Hardware Debugging plug-in from the CDT update site.